braydofficial/MinecraftStats/README.md

 A live demo of _MinecraftStats_ in action is available here: [DVG Snapshot Stats](http://mine3.dvgaming.com/)

-Feel free to join the project [Discord](https://discord.gg/brH5PGG8By)
+Feel free to join the project [Discord](https://discord.gg/brH5PGG8By) (official Discord by original creator)

 ## Setup Guide
 This section describes how to set up _MinecraftStats_ to work on your server.